digidotcom/xbee-python/examples/filesystem/UploadDownloadFileSample/readme.txt

   This sample Python application shows how to upload and download a file from a local XBee device filesystem.

-  The application uses the LocalXBeeFileSystemManager to access the device filesystem and provides the local file and the necessary paths to the upload/download methods as well as callback functions to be notified of progress.
+  The application uses the FileSystemManager to access the device filesystem and provides the local file and the necessary paths to the upload/download methods as well as callback functions to be notified of progress.

   NOTE: This example uses the generic XBee device (XBeeDevice) class, but it
         can be applied to any other local device class.